-- Whenever you are walking between classes, in the library, or driving, stay alert and tuned into your surroundings. - 2.
+- 1. Whenever you are walking between classes or driving, stay alert and tuned into your surroundings. - 2.
 Walk with a friend whenever possible. - 3.
 Taking late classes?
-Use the buddy system when leaving or call 735 5555 to request and escort. - Watch your purse, backpack, briefcase, computer, and/or recorder.
-Please do not leave them unattended. - Be smart and stay safe.
+Use the buddy system when leaving or call 735 5555 to request an escort. - 4.
+Watch your personal belongings (i.e., purse, backpack, briefcase, and computer).
+Do not leave them unattended. - 5.
+Be smart and stay safe.